colbySullivan/MovieScores/README.md

 python counter.py 2
 ```

 The currently implemented arguments are 1 and 2.
-1 being a list of similar movies based on a title and 2 being a list of the top best or worst movies.
+An argument 1 being a list of similar movies based on a title and 2 being a list of the top best or worst movies.

 ## Author